 This is where you come in!
 Nonprofits are experts when it comes to their missions and the people they serve.

 - Find contact information.
 Legislators’ capitol contact information can be found on the General Assembly's website.
-For legislative matters, it’s best to contact them at the Capitol.
-Outside of session, it may be more practical to contact legislators at home particularly those who live a good distance from the Capitol.
-They may choose to give you more personal and private means of contact (i.e. cell phone, home phone, personal email, etc.) if they are comfortable being contacted that way but it’s best to defer to their contact preferences.
+During the legislative session, it’s best to contact them at the Capitol.
+Outside of session, it may be more practical to contact legislators using their home contact information, especially if they live outside the seven county metro area.
+It's best to visit their websites or social media sites to see what contact information they make available publicly.
+They may choose to give you more personal and private means of contact (i.e. cell phone, home phone, personal email, etc.) if they are comfortable being contacted that way but it’s best to defer to their preferences.

 - Set up an appointment.
 When you get in touch with the legislator or a staff member, set up a definite time and date to meet.
 While some legislators may set up longer appointments, you should be prepared to meet for about 15 minutes.
 Be prepared to reschedule at the last minute if necessary because things change rapidly at the Capitol.
 But don’t get frustrated, it’s very important that they stay in touch with people and employers in their district.

-Generally, the chambers tend to meet as a body between 9:00 am to about 11:00 am or perhaps noon.
+Generally, the chambers tend to meet as a body between 9:00 am to about 11:00 am or perhaps noon on weekdays during the legislative session.
 Any morning committees will meet “upon adjournment” or “upon recess,” meaning they will meet as soon as chamber business is completed.
 Sometimes, committees will take working lunches but generally legislators will break for lunch between noon and about 1:30, so their break could consist of a lunch meeting, office time, or free time.

 Afternoon committees usually meet starting at 1:30 and those meetings can last late into the afternoon or evening sometimes.
-If your legislator is in a committee meeting on the 13th, he or she may not be able to meet in the afternoon, so it’s helpful if you have some flexibility on meeting dates and times.
 Please consult the General Assembly website for committee schedules and contact information.